What Is Monte Carlo Analysis in Project Management?

-Monte Carlo Analysis is a risk management technique that is used for conducting a quantitative analysis of risks.
-This mathematical technique was developed in 1940, by an atomic nuclear scientist named Stanislaw Ulam.
-It’s meant to be used to analyze the impact of risks on your project.
-For example, if this risk occurs, how will it affect our schedule and/or the cost of the project?
+Monte Carlo Analysis is a risk management technique used to conduct a quantitative analysis of risks.
+This mathematical technique was developed in 1940 by an atomic nuclear scientist named Stanislaw Ulam and is used to analyze the impact of risks on your project — in other words, if this risk occurs, how will it affect the schedule or the cost of the project?
 Monte Carlo gives you a range of possible outcomes and probabilities to allow you to consider the likelihood of different scenarios.

 For example, let’s say you don’t know how long your project will take.
 You have a rough estimate of the duration of each project task.
-Using this, you also come up with a best-case scenario (optimistic) and worst case scenario (pessimistic) duration for each task.
+Using this, you develop a best-case scenario (optimistic) and worst-case scenario (pessimistic) duration for each task.

-You can then use Monte Carlo to analyze all the potential combinations and give you probabilities on when the project will complete.
+You can then use Monte Carlo to analyze all the potential combinations and give you probabilities of when the project will complete.

-- 2% chance of completing the project in 12 months.
-(In other words, if every single task finished by the optimistic timeline.)
+- 2% chance of completing the project in 12 months (if every task finished by the optimistic timeline)

-- 100% chance of completion within 16 months.
-(If everything took as long as the pessimistic estimates.)
+- 100% chance of completion within 16 months (If everything takes as long as the pessimistic estimates)

 Using this information, you can now better estimate your timeline and plan your project.